 She also finds great joy in helping owners to develop this in their own horses, for themselves.
-Book a consultation with Christa to find out how she can help you achieve your goals with your horse today!
+Book a consultation with Christa to find out how she can help you to achieve your goals with your horse today!

 CHA Certified Equine Facility Manager: Level 4